 - Documents should be no longer than ten typed pages.
 (Lengthier material subject to approval.)

-- The Translation Profile and Request Application form must accompany every translation request.
+- The Translation Request form must accompany every translation request.

 - The contents of the documents should be current and remain current for at least one year, or can be reusable with minor modifications.